MohamadDabboussi/holbertonschool-python/0x04-python-more_data_structures/README.md

 10. Write a function that returns a key with the biggest integer value.
 11. Write a function that returns a list with all values multiplied by a number without using any loops.
 12. Create a function that converts a Roman numeral to an integer.
+13. Write a function that returns the weighted average of all integers tuple.
+14. Write a function that computes the square value of all integers of a matrix using map.
+15. Write a function that deletes keys with a specific value in a dictionary.